Hyde Park, Memphis: Douglass & Manassas High Schools

 Rev. William Young established Manassas in 1899.
 The original Manassas building was a two-room frame structure erected on the west side of Manassas Street, north of Belt Line.
 In 1909, Mrs. Cora Taylor was appointed principal.
 Under her leadership, Manassas purchased a tract of land located across the street.
 In 1921, a two-story frame building was added.
 A high school grade was added every year until Manassas graduated its first class of 14 members in 1924.
 Manassas was the first four-year accredited Negro high School in Shelby County.
 It had the first Negro football team in the city.
 The success of athletic teams of Manassas can be seen in the trophies on display in the trophy case in the hall near the Main Office.
 An auditorium with twelve hundred seats was completed in 1924 and a new 50-room modern structure added to the auditorium in 1938.
 Mr. Louis B. Hobson became the new principal after Mr. Hayes retired in 1953.
 Mr. Hobson fostered many outstanding educational programs during his 25 years of service with the belief that all students had the ability to obtain greatness.
 Manassas was further recognized for its students’ superior academic achievements in Mr. Hobson's administration.
 The integration of the faculty and student body in Manassas happened around 1974.
 Mr. Robert S., a young enthusiastic educator, become principal of Manassas High School in 1982.
 Mr. White accomplished many innovations for Manassas: French was added to the curriculum; advanced courses were added in math and science; Four computer labs were established; Manassas was paired with Trezevant Vocational School in an effort to improve vocational offering.
 During 1996 and 2001 the staff adopted three schoolwide programs: The Instructional Reform Models, The Middle School Initiative, The Ninth Grade Academy, and High Schools That Work involved all students in a challenging curriculum designed to improve student performance.
 Manassas changed from a middle/high school to a full-fledged high school with grades nine through twelve during 2001–2002.
 A vote by the entire Memphis City School Board of Commissioners approved construction of a new school in 2004 and the official groundbreaking ceremony was held on Dec.
 13, 2005.
 The new school officially opened on Jan.7, 2008 on Manassas Street, where it originated in 1899.
 An Alumni Archive and a library are located in the new school.

 Hyde Park Elementary School

-Hyde Park Elementary School was one of the oldest schools in the Hyde Park community operated by the Memphis City Schools in Memphis, Tennessee.
+Hyde Park Elementary School was one of the oldest schools in the Hyde Park community operated by the Memphis City Schools.
 The school was located on Tunica Street.
 In the 1970s many African American students were bussed out of the Hyde Park Neighborhood and attended Hollywood Elementary.
 The city school system closed Hyde Park School after a four-year period of desegregation bussing and enrollment with white students.
 After school closure the building was used for a service center.
 During within the mid-late 1980s, the school building was demolished and the newly Cypress Middle School was under construction at the time.